Ag Succession Planning: Don’t Wait Until Tomorrow

 Succession planning across all industries takes a lot of time, but agriculture has its own complexities to consider.
 Most farmers with large, successful operations don’t have a lot of cash on hand.
 Cash is often rolled back into the farm, impacting cash flow.
 Farms typically also have more equity tied up in assets than in other industries.
 These characteristics mean that more time is necessary to plan and execute a successful transition of ownership.

-Maybe you can predict the future, but I certainly can’t.
 Starting the succession planning process late can make it impossible for your farm to continue after you pass away.
-I’ve seen it first-hand and recommend starting to plan in your early-to-mid 40’s.
-If you have children that are getting close to college-age, now is the time.
+Ideally, start the process in your early-to-mid 40s, especially if your children are approaching college age.

 Not only must you start early, but you need to know your future goals for your family and the continuation of your farm.